MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityCarbon/WasteGeneratedInOperations.md

 ms.author: cdmditeam
 ---

-# Waste generated in operations in CloudforSustainabilityCarbonDataModel(WasteGeneratedInOperations)
+# Waste generated in operations in Cloud for Sustainability carbon data model(WasteGeneratedInOperations)

 Entity for waste generated in operations, including disposal and treatment of waste generated.